vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ( quoting Pad. = Mat.
 101. 35).
 Ahirbradhnasnūna-HV II. pp. 654-655 (from Vi.
 Dh. ).
 On a

-day on which there is Pūrvābhādrapada-naksatra performer to bathe in water from two jars in which are put udumbara leaves, pañcagavya, water with kuśas, sandalwood paste &c; worship of Ahirbradhna, the Sun, Varupa, the moon, Rudra, and Viṣnu.
+day on which there is Pūrvābhādrapada-naksatra performer to bathe in water from two jars in which are put udumbara leaves, pañcagavya, water with kuśas, sandalwood paste &c; worship of Ahirbradhna, the Sun, Varupa, the moon, Rudra, and Viṣṇu.
 Ahirbudhnya was the presiding deity of Uttarābhādrapadā acc. to Br.
 S. 97.5, Bhav U. q. by HV II p.
 596, KR 560.
 Vide H. of Dh.
 II. p.
 247, note 563 for the devatās of all naksatrag.
 This secured thousands of cows and highest prosperity.
 Ahirbudhnya is the correct and ancient form.
 In about ten passages of the Rgveda 'Ahirbudhnyah' appears to be some deity (probably Agni),

 268